 - Members who continue to engage in maladaptive behaviors negatively can influence other members

-If traditional psychotherapy has failed to address your mental health and/or substance misuse issues, an intensive outpatient treatment may be suitable.
+An intensive outpatient program may be suitable if traditional psychotherapy has failed to address your mental health or substance misuse issues.
 Being in a supportive and guided environment can be conducive to achieving mental and emotional stability, and IOT can be the beginning of your journey to lasting wellness.